pypy/pypy.org/posts/2022/11/toy-optimizer-virtuals.rst

 =============

 That's it!
-The core idea of PyPy's allocation removal optimization in one or two screenfull of code.
+The core idea of PyPy's allocation removal optimization in one or two screens of code.
 The real implementation has a number of refinements, but the core ideas are all here.

 I'm not going to show any benchmark numbers or anything like that here, if you